aaamini/hsbm/README.md

 Here, `DP-SBM` refers to the algorithm that runs the Dirichlet Process SBM separately on each layer. `SC-sliced` runs the spectral clustering separately on each layer (i.e., slice).  `SC-avg` run the spectral clustering on the average of the adjacency matrices from all layers.

 Changelog:
 - 2/5/2021: The code was rewritten from scratch resulting in a much faster and more stable sampler.
 The code is optimized to work with sparse networks and runs ~ 100x fast than the old code (now moved to `old_code` folder).
+The sampler also mixes fast, on average in about 10-50 iterations.
 The new code is now provided in the R package `hsbm` available under the sub-folder `hsbm-package`.